-Revolut offers free standard accounts, or if you want to unlock more features you can upgrade to a paid plan for a monthly fee.
+Revolut offers standard accounts without monthly fees, or if you want to unlock more features you can upgrade to a paid plan for a monthly fee.

-Account types: Standard account plans are free or you can upgrade to a paid plan on a variety of different tiers – if you’re in the US, plans range up to 16.99 USD/month.
+Account types: Standard account plans have no fee to open and there are no monthly fees, or you can upgrade to a paid plan on a variety of different tiers – if you’re in the US, plans range up to 16.99 USD/month.

 Eligibility: Available to customers with addresses in the UK, the EEA, Australia, Singapore, Switzerland, Japan, and the US.